una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

   if (event.request.method !== 'GET') { return; }
   // Don't try to handle non-secure assets because fetch will fail if (/http:/.test(event.request.url)) { return; }

-  event.respondWith(
+  // Here's where we cache all the things! event.respondWith(
     // Open the cache created when install caches.open(cacheName).then(function(cache) {